marekhadas1989/lampstackdocker/README.md

 </ul>

 <h1>ARM Variant (4.20.7-sunxi armv7l) 32-bit</h1>
-Both images have got same specs apart from minor differences limited by the package availability.
+Both images have got the same specs apart from minor differences limited by the package availability.
 <br/><br/>
 Known Limitations:
 <br/>

 * By 01/03/2019 Google Page Speed was not available for ARM microarchitecture.

-* Some of the packages are in older version compares to x86 platform.<br> This is purely caused by the popularity of ARM platform.
+* Some of the packages are in older versions compares to x86 platform.<br> This is purely caused by the popularity of ARM platform.
-To even out any differences in terms of software versioning you can use provided <b>docker-compose</b> file.
+To even out any differences as mentioned you can use provided <b>Dockerfile</b> so to make your own build.

 <h1>Quick Start</h1>